FRITZ!Box 3490 Service - Knowledge Base

 Note:In Windows, many LAN network adapters allow you to select various energy-saving options in the Windows Device Manager.
 You can find these settings on the "Power Management" tab in the properties of the network adapter.

-7 Changing the FRITZ!Box's power settings
+7 Adjusting the FRITZ!Box's LAN settings

 - Open the FRITZ!Box user interface on a different device.